 How to collaborate

-Applications for SPRING 2025 ARE OPEN.
+Applications for SPRING 2025 ARE CLOSED.

 We are excited to announce the list of collaboration opportunities in our Mon(IoT)r IoT lab.
 These can be interesting opportunities to get exposed to cutting-edge IoT technologies and understand how they work.